 24. Mount Marcy (Van Hoevenberg Trail)

-Mount Marcy is the highest point in New York State at 5,343 feet.
+Mount Marcy Trail leads to the highest point in New York State at 5,343 feet.
 It’s located in the Adirondack Mountains near Lake Placid and the challenging 14.8-mile roundtrip hike on the Van Hoevenberg Trail is the most popular route to Mt Marcy summit.

 We hiked Van Hoevenberg Trail to Mount Marcy in October 2020.
 It’s a long, slow, wet, muddy and grueling trail mostly through forest but it’s all worth it for 360 degree summit views over rolling Adirondack hills as far as the eye can see.